 Consider the following:

-- How improved the land is: Driveways, fencing, water wells, and electricity already being set up can save you a lot of time and money.
+- Improvements: Driveways, fencing, water wells, and electricity already being set up can save you a lot of time and money.
 Properties from Liberation Ranches often include all of these features to make it easier to jump right into your plans.

 - Terrain: Flat or hilly land, natural water sources like ponds or rivers, and the type of vegetation all play a role in how the land can be used.
 For example, grassy areas are great for open, outdoor activities on the weekend, while rocky areas might limit farming options.